oofiksoo/Sprint-Challenge-Advanced-React/ANSWERS.md

 componentDidMount - This method is called after render, and provides functionality appropriatly based on its compoent state.

+componentDidUpdate - this method is called after render, and after state/data change, and provides the ability to provide functionality only after data/statechange.

+componentWillUnmount - this method is called on close just prior to data destroy. this functionality is intended to provide cleanup of data, events, and properties that are no longer in use.

 - [ ] What is the purpose of a custom hook?

 to provide custom useState and useEffect functionality encapsulated in its own component.

-- [ ] Why is it important to test our apps? to identify bugs and unexpected behaviour prior to regrssion thought the application.
+- [ ] Why is it important to test our apps?

+      to identify bugs and unexpected behaviour prior to regrssion thought the application.
 It will ensure expected behaviour as you continue to build out components and or dependants within the applications functionality.